Borders

 Color Pairing

-To express meaning, pair line tokens with semantic color tokens.
+To express meaning, pair line tokens with semantic color tokens:

 border: var(--token-border-outline-control-width)